Wasabi client for macOS

 Backups and migrations you can prove

 Wasabi's flat pricing with free egress makes it a popular backup and archive target.
 EmpiricCommander adds the missing piece: proof.
-After copying a folder to Wasabi - from your Mac, from Amazon S3, from anywhere connected - run Folder Compare with SHA-256 content verification.
-It hashes the actual bytes on both sides, catching silent corruption from bit rot or a flaky transfer.
+Copy the folder to Wasabi with Folder Sync - from your Mac, from Amazon S3, from anywhere connected - and each file is hashed on both sides after it lands, catching a flaky transfer at the moment it happens rather than months later.
+A mismatch removes the bad copy instead of leaving it in the bucket.

 - Cross-cloud copy: S3 to Wasabi, Wasabi to local, Wasabi to Drive